 A good overview of complexity results surrounding linear logic can be found in Lincoln 1995.

 When intuitionistic logic was first proposed early in the last century, it was presented as a challenge to the way traditional mathematicians were suppose to do business.
 Uses of the excluded middle and of proof-by-contradiction were considered suspect and problematic, particularly in the presence of infinity.
-As intuitionistic logic concerns were developed into constructive mathematics, new constructive approaches have arose to topics such as topology, algebra, and analysis.
+As intuitionistic logic concerns were developed into constructive mathematics, new constructive approaches have arisen to topics such as topology, algebra, and analysis.
 Given that linear logic encompasses dynamics of proof (algorithm) and resources, its primary impacts has been not in traditional mathematics but in computer science.
-Before overviewing the nature of that impact, we outline the various ways that logic more generally is used in computer science.
+Before overviewing the nature of that impact, we outline the various ways in which logic more generally is used in computer science.

 Logic plays different roles in the specification of computations.
 We can identify the following broad different approaches and note which roles have felt influences from linear logic.